 “I would not recommend that someone get their air ducts cleaned.”
 SOURCE

-To be fair, the study that duct cleaners most often cite is not fake at all.
+To be fair, the study I’ve heard duct cleaners talk about the most is not fake at all.
 You can get a copy of it here.
 It appears to have been conducted by real scientists and published in the Annals of Allergy over twenty years ago.
 Many a duct cleaner has cited it as proof that their service is worthwhile.
 Ostensibly reputable trade magazines have done the same.
 So what’s the problem?
-This easily missed sentence from a very dry read is the problem:
+This easily missed sentence from the study report is the problem:

 “A permanent, washable electrostatic air filter was installed in each system.”

 While the study may indeed be real, how it’s used to prove duct cleaning’s efficacy is not.
 The researchers were NOT studying the effect of duct cleaning alone, but rather the effect of duct cleaning combined with coil cleaning and improved filtration.
 Such a combination of measures proves nothing about any one measure alone.
 If any one measure was responsible for the improved air quality, common sense suggests it was the upgraded air filter.

 Measuring airborne contaminants isn’t hard.
 If duct cleaning actually improves air quality then we’d be hip deep in studies that prove it.
 Instead all we have is half-baked propaganda from the nineties.
 NADCA, some contractors, some so-called IAQ specialists and the manufacturers of duct cleaning equipment all have a huge vested interest in proving the validity of their service.
 Yet in over two decades they’ve failed to do so.

 Many HVAC contractors are barely making it.
 It’s understandable that they should want to offer a profitable service to their customers.
 In some cases a duct cleaner can generate the same revenue as an HVAC repairman while costing half as much to employ.
 Given that profitability, it becomes easy for bosses to ignore the facts and embrace the fiction.